 The Wallace H. Coulter Performance Plaza

-The Wallace H. Coulter Performance Plaza is located in the Museum’s Innovation Wing.
+The Performance Plaza is located in the Museum’s Innovation Wing.
 This wing celebrates innovation and business in America.
-Exhibitions include American Enterprise and The Value of Money, amongst others, that would provide your guests with a well-rounded view of the history of business and invention in America.
+Exhibitions include American Enterprise and The Value of Money, among others, that would provide your guests with a well-rounded view of the history of business and invention in America.
 This space can host a cocktail reception for 500, a seated dinner for 250, or a theater style event for 275.
 The Performance Plaza features a built-in stage and demonstration kitchen that can be used for remarks, musical performances, cooking demonstrations, and much more, making this space perfect for seated dinners, cocktail receptions, and presentations.

 Presidential Reception Suite

 The Presidential Reception Suite is the Museum’s most formal and intimate space.
 The Suite has been used as a holding space for numerous celebrities and government officials including past Presidents, Vice Presidents, and Cabinet Members.
 This space can be used for daytime meetings, luncheons, and evening events.
 The reception capacity is 80 and the seated dinner or lunch capacity is 70.